Goondi, Queensland: Geography

 Goondi is riverside land wrapped around the southern side of an elbow-shaped bend in the Johnstone River.
 It is very flat land, being 0 to 10 metres above sea level, and is predominantly used for growing sugar cane and bananas.
-Reid Creek flows from the north-east of the locality from neighbouring Sundown though to the Johnstone River in the north of the locality.
+Reid Creek flows from the north-east of the locality from neighbouring Sundown through to the Johnstone River in the north of the locality.
 There is very little residential development in Goondi.

 The Bruce Highway passes from south to north through the south-western edge of Goondi crossing the Johnstone River at the Sir Joseph McAvoy Bridge, while the North Coast railway line travels from south to north along Goondi's north-eastern border and crosses the Johnstone River.
 There is a private cane train tramway in the west of the locality, used to transport harvested sugar cane to the local sugar mill.

 History

 The name "Goondi' is believed to be an Aboriginal word meaning "elbow", referring to the bend in the river.